xvxx/vial/docs/MANUAL.md

 You can run the above example from the root of this repository:

     $ cargo run --example manual

+**Vial** comes with a handful of examples in the `examples/` directory, so be sure to peruse them skeptically either alongside or after digesting this manual.

 ## Getting Started